Rewari: By rail

 Rewari is a major junction on the Indian railway network and is connected to the major cities of India by direct trains.
 Six railway lines branch out from it to Delhi, Ajmer via Narnaul and Ringas, Ajmer via Alwar, Loharu via Kanina, Hisar and Jhajjar-Rohtak.
 The latest sixth single-track line to Jhajjar and Rohtak was constructed in 2008–12 and commissioned in January 2013.
 A seventh double-track line starts from Khori near Rewari to Asaoti near Palwal for facilitating carriage of goods on Western Dedicated Freight Corridor.
 "New Rewari" railway station has been built on this dedicated freight railway line.
 A line branches off from New Rewari station, goes over Rewari-Narnaul and Rewari-Kanina-Mahendragarh tracks to join the Rewari-Bhiwani railway line 2 km after the Rewari junction, thus bypassing the Rewari junction.
-This obviates the need for goods trains on Western Dedicated Freight Corridor to pass through Rewari junction.
+This obviates the need for goods trains on Western Dedicated Freight Corridor to pass through Rewari junction for going towards Hisar.

 Rewari-Delhi double railway track was electrified in 2018.
-Rewari has electrified tracks on the Jaipur-Alwar-Rewari-Bhiwani and Rewari-Narnaul-Ringas-Phulera routes.
+Rewari has electrified tracks on the Jaipur-Alwar-Rewari-Bhiwani-Hisar and Rewari-Narnaul-Ringas-Phulera routes.
 These tracks have a high catenary with 7.45 m high OHE for double-stack containers.
 The electrical locomotives on these tracks will have a special pantograph for the high catenary.
-Electric trains (EMU) may run between Delhi and Rewari in 2020.
+Electric trains (EMU) may run between Delhi and Rewari in future.
 Rewari-Alwar-Bandikui and Rewari-Bhiwani routes became double tracks in 2019.

 A new railway line Rapid Regional Transit System (RRTS) is being constructed from Nizamuddin station in New Delhi to Alwar via Gurgaon-Manesar-Dharuhera-Rewari-Bawal-Shahjanpur.
 A loop of this RRTS will have a railway station east of Rewari at village Majra Gurdas.

-By Road
+By road

+Rewari is connected by five national highways: